mehulagg/gitlab/doc/user/project/milestones/burndown_and_burnup_charts.md

 Without them, you would have to organize the data from the milestone and plot it yourself to have the same sense of progress.

-> - Closed or reopened issues prior to GitLab 9.1 won't have a `closed_at`
->   value, so the burndown chart considers them as closed on the milestone
->  `start_date`.
-In that case, a warning will be displayed.

 GitLab Starter plots it for you and presents it in a clear and beautiful chart.

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>